raven-black-dream/digital-garden/posts/Plot Information/Plot Lines/Francesco's Curiosity.md

 6 - The two areas definitely do not get along.
 It would certainly not do for you to be found in this city, and while I am happy to attend to business on the outskirts of the city's surrounds, I have no intention of visiting your city.
 Circumstances are always changing but you are quite right that the two systems and cities are not compatible now. {Something to the effect of 'Quite.
 This whole thing is made of problems.
 But, you never know.}

 Best regards, A {note isn't addressed by name, nor signed with more than a letter and a ring imprint}

+Finished letter:

+"It is good to hear from you again.

+Yes, my interactions with that particular individual have not been ideal.
+I agree that it is best not to deal with him too closely.

+You flatter me with your compliments.
+You and the rest of the household were good to work with, and I did take great pride in my work as a mortal.
+You may also find you like these mortals if you came to know them.
+The one to whom you have delivered correspondence to is efficient, diligent, and has adapted remarkably well to straddling the mortal and cainite worlds.
+The other two are also incredibly adept that the tasks they undertake, and surrounding oneself with knowledgable and dedicated people - mortal or cainite - is helpful.

+I am sure the histories and stories we have both been 'brought up on' so to speak in our respective cities, each have their own biases and gaps.
+To claim to know the entirety of a whole city's thousands of years of history while having been there for forty years would be quite a feat, though I have made a point of learning what I can in my time.

+Thank you for the signet ring, it is of great sentimental value to have one of my old items back.
+(Insert reminiscing about the old ring.)
+How secure is the Shadow Gate?
+You seem to have no problems delivering correspondence to my attache, so I at least have few worries about the return route.

+(Insert some reminiscing on details of conversation from their mortal time together.)

+The two areas definitely do not get along.
+It would certainly not do for you to be found within the walls of this city, and I likewise have no intention of visiting your city myself.
+Circumstances are always changing but you are quite right that the two places are not compatible now.

+Best regards, A"
+{ring imprint}